JesseSlim/pylabframe/README.rst

     lab.config.use('experiment.toml')                           # load configuration file with hw addresses

-Next, we'll connect to our instruments and set them up for our experiment
+Next, we'll connect to our instruments and set them up for the experiment.

 .. code:: python